chadathid/hid-gatsby-starter-netlify-cms/src/pages/components/individual/notification.md

 # **Accessibility**

-* Notification titles must accurately describe the meaning and purpose of the notification
+* Notification Icons must accurately describe the meaning and purpose of the notification
 * Avoid timed notifications
 * Provide users with settings to turn off nonessential notifications or change the frequency
 * Avoid using icons alone to convey meaning